kimjiminnus/shipWatcher/README.md

 This inefficient system is prone to human error, causing the inability to detect actual threats when it actually mattered most.
 Therefore, this project has the reduction of the False Positive Rate (FPR) as its top priority, and will be evaluated using ROC curves and AUC scores.

-## Current Status: Training & Data Collection**
-This project is currently in the **active development phase**.
-I am focusing on improving model accuracy by
-* Addressing domain gaps between web-scraped images and real-world video frames
-* Training models with images of various weather conditions that a Naval Base is susceptible to due to its proximity to the sea.

 ## Getting Started

 ### 1. Installation